HotswapProjects/HotswapAgent/README.md

 ### DCEVM
 Hotswap agent does the work of reloading resources and framework configuration (Spring, Hibernate, ...), but it depends on the standard Java hotswap mechanism to reload classes.
 Standard Java hotswap allows only method body change, which makes it practically unusable.
-DCEVM is a JRE patch that allows almost any structural class change on hotswap (with an exception of a hierarchy change).
+DCEVM is a JVM (Hotspot) patch that allows almost any structural class change on hotswap (with an exception of a hierarchy change).
 Although hotswap agent works even with standard java, we recommend using DCEVM (and all tutorials use DCEVM as target JVM).

-### Hotswap agent
+### Hotswap Agent
 Hotswap agent is a plugin container with plugin manager, plugin registry, and several agent services (e.g. to watch for class/resource change).
 It helps with common tasks and classloading issues.
 It scans the classpath for class annotated with @Plugin annotation, injects agent services, and registers reloading hooks.
 Runtime bytecode modification is provided by javaasist library.

 ### Plugins
-Plugins administered by Hotswap agent are usually targeted towards a specific framework.
-For example Spring plugin uses agent services to:
+Plugins administered by Hotswap Agent are usually focused on a specific framework.
+For example Spring plugin uses HA services to:

 * Modify root Spring classes to get Spring contexts and registered scan path
 * Watch for any resource change on a scan path